 - Allergy: Poison Ivy, Oak, and Sumac Topic Guide

-If you are exposed to any of these plants or their oils, wash thoroughly with soap and water as soon as possible.
-An alternative is rubbing alcohol, which can dissolve and remove the oils from your skin.
-If you can remove the oil within 10 minutes, you are unlikely to develop the rash.
+If someone is exposed to any of these plants or their oils, wash thoroughly with soap and water as soon as possible.
+An alternative is rubbing alcohol, which can dissolve and remove the oils from the skin.
+If the oil is removed within 10 minutes, it's unlikely a rash will develop.

 Symptoms from a mild rash can sometimes be relieved by the following home remedies: